 Go to any library, and try to find a book on human-free habitat.
 Apparently, there aren’t any!
 There isn’t even a subject heading for it in the Library of Congress subject index.
 I spent two days in the University of California’s Biology Library (in Berkeley), a very prestigious collection, without success.
 The closest subject is probably "wilderness", but wilderness is always considered a place for human recreation.
 So-called "wildlife sanctuaries" encourage recreation, and often allow hunting, logging, oil drilling, or even mining.
 The category "animal-human relationships" should contain such a book, but doesn’t.
 The idea is conceivable, because I just did it, but apparently no one has even considered it important enough to write about, since we "own the entire Earth".

 I once read Dolores LaChapelle’s Sacred Land Sacred Sex (1988), hoping to learn what sacred land is.
 I didn’t find an answer in the book, but I took the fact that sacred land is often restricted to the "priesthood" to imply that sacred land is honored by not going there!
 So we could say that human-free habitat is "sacred" land, except to priests and scientists (a type of "priest"), who are always allowed to go there.
 (This is another indication that science desacralizes whatever it touches.
 Ironically, it is science that has proven the need for sacred land!)
-Probably the simplest term is "pure [wildlife] habitat", but "wilderness" and "wildlife sanctuary" should be synonymous with it. ("Wildlife" is "all non-human, nondomesticated species", and thus doesn’t include us.)
+Probably the simplest term is "pure [wildlife] habitat", but "wilderness" and "wildlife sanctuary" should be synonymous with it. ("Wildlife" is "all non-human, no domesticated species", and thus doesn’t include us.)

 (Note: I am not talking about de facto human-free habitat, that is off-limits simply because it is difficult to get to, such as the inside of a volcano or the bottom of the ocean.
 Such areas will all be visited in time, as technology becomes available that makes them accessible.
 The key is the conscious decision of the human community to restrain itself from going there.)